mouryaabhay/BSc.CS-C-Programming-Assignments/README.md

 <h1 align = "center"></h1>
 <h1 align = "center">📚 C Programming Assignment</h1>
-<h3 align = "center">All of the C programming assignments finished during the second semester are collected in this repository.</h3>
+<h3 align = "center">All of the C programming assignments, finished during the First Year of the BSc.CS are stored in this repository.</h3>
 <br>
 <h1 align = "center"></h1>
 <h2 align = "center">📝 Table of Content</h2>